Gromov-Witten/Hurwitz wall-crossing: Introduction

-To relate invariants for different values of $\epsilon$, we also use the master space technique developed by Zhou in \cite{YZ} for the purposes of quasimaps.
+To relate invariants for different values of $\epsilon$, we use the master space technique developed by Zhou in \cite{YZ} for the purposes of the quasimap theory.
 We establish the properness of the master space in our setting in Section \ref{master}, following the strategy of Zhou.
+To state compactly the wall-crossing formula, we define